• Skip to primary navigation

 #6.
 West Texas A&M University

-In West Texas A&M University students tend to graduate with less debt compared to other U.S. colleges, with a median debt of $21,089 per student.
+In West Texas A&M University students tend to graduate with less debt than other U.S. colleges, with a median debt of $21,089 per student.

 West Texas A&M University’s Salary Score is 47, meaning that alumni tend to earn slightly less than students from the same programs at other schools.